Updated July 27, 2023

 - Amount of INR Required to make a Payment on 1st Sep = 36, 17,500 INR

-Conclusion– The Importer has to pay an extra 1, 50,000.00 INR on 1st September due to an increase in the exchange rate thus incurs a loss compared to his payment obligation as on 1st March.
+Conclusion– The Importer has to pay an extra 1 50,000.00 INR on 1st September due to an increase in the exchange rate, thus incurring a loss compared to his payment obligation on 1st March.

-Case -2:- The Importer decided to hedge his position by going in the currency futures market.
-The importer expected that USD will strengthen and he decided to USD-INR contract to hedge his position.
+Case -2:- The Importer decided to hedge his position by going into the currency futures market.
+The importer expected that USD would strengthen, and he decided to USD-INR contract to hedge his position.

 No of USD –INR Contracts are calculated as:

 - No of USD –INR Contracts = Amount to Pay/1000 (Lot size for 1USD-INR Contract)